Getting Married

 Two witnesses are needed for the ceremony.
 Foreign witnesses will need passports for ID.

 Following the marriage, a document is provided stating the ceremony took place.
-A marriage certificate needs to be requested from the “Oficial de Estado Civil” (City Clerk) that married you.
+A marriage certificate needs to be requested from the ?Oficial de Estado Civil?
+(City Clerk) that married you.

 These steps are quite simple but resort wedding consultants can often reduce the work to zero.

-Return to Dominican Republic Homepage
+To Dominican Republic Homepage

 (GTCV.com is not responsible or liable for any changes in requirements or errors or omissions.
 It is your responsibility to take charge of your own wedding.)